 As part of the common curriculum, all students are required to complete a course with an experiential learning designation.
 Service-Learning is one way to earn this designation.
 If you have questions about this designation or how it fits into your academic plan, we encourage you to contact academic advising.

 The Service-Learning program strives to be as helpful as possible in helping students navigate the process of service-learning.
-To do this, we take the following steps:

 The Service-Learning program recognizes community partners as co-educators in the service-learning experience.